teamsempo/SempoDocs/integrations/kobotoolbox.md

 ![](../.gitbook/assets/screen-shot-2020-09-10-at-5.25.35-pm.png)

-## New Kobo Integration Features
+## Advanced Kobo Integration Features

 ### Default Values

 We now support Default values on a per-form level.
 This means that unlike last time, enrollers don’t need to select “is vendor”: “true” every time they sign up a person:

-To add a default value, add a custom wrapper at the bottom of the “Add Rest Service” section:
+To add a default value, add a custom wrapper, for example `{"_data": %SUBMISSION%, "is_vendor": true}` at the bottom of the “Add Rest Service” section.

 ![](../.gitbook/assets/screen-shot-2020-09-10-at-5.28.37-pm.png)

+You can add anything you want as a default value.
+Don't forget that you always need to include `"_data": %SUBMISSION%`!

 ### Field name overrides